What’s in This Article

 Key Takeaways

-- Safe Zones: Stay in Las Condes, Providencia, or Vitacura for higher safety and walkability.
+- Stay in Las Condes, Providencia, or Vitacura for the best combination of safety and walkability.

-- Night Safety: Avoid walking alone at night, especially in downtown areas or parks like Cerro Santa Lucía.
+- Avoid walking alone after dark, especially in downtown areas or parks like Cerro Santa Lucía.

 Safety Tips for Solo Female Travelers